Florida Man Seeks Enforcement of Forum Selection Clause

 The Florida Supreme Court correctly held that the clause in question was, in fact, a choice-of-law clause.
 It was not a forum selection clause.
 The court explained that the word “jurisdiction” in the clause merely clarified that the parties chose the location of Florida as the source of the law governing the Agreement.
 It did not select a court in which to resolve disputes.
 In announcing this decision, the Florida Supreme Court reversed a prior decision by the Florida court of appeals (Judge Norma Lindsay) which had held that the clause was a forum selection clause because it contained the word “jurisdiction.”
 This head-scratching decision was rightly overturned on appeal.

 Florida courts are often asked to enforce forum selection clauses.
 To make this process work smoothly, however, the parties must do the necessary work at the drafting stage and the courts must interpret the clauses in accordance with past precedents.
 The TLB Primer on Forum Selection Clauses provides a helpful overview of the various issues presented.
-Anyone looking to delve even deeper these issues should read this article for a comprehensive discussion of the interpretive issues that most frequently arise in litigation.
+Anyone looking to delve even deeper these issues should read this article for a comprehensive discussion of the interpretive issues that most frequently arise in litigation with respect to forum selection clauses.